Payton banner 1600x500

 Overview

-In Fuller’s DMin Leadership Foresight Cohort, students will develop an ability to predict cultural and societal changes, then create theologically informed ministry innovations that foster spiritual and social transformation in cultures and societies in transition.
+In the Leadership Foresight Cohort, students will cultivate the ability to anticipate cultural and societal shifts and design theologically grounded ministry innovations that promote spiritual and social transformation in times of change.

-Guest speakers, including thought leaders and ecclesial practitioners from Los Angeles and Santa Cruz/Silicon Valley, will help students develop foresight, biblical fidelity, theological orthodoxy, and greater participation in the missio Dei.
+Guest speakers—thought leaders and ministry practitioners from Los Angeles and the Santa Cruz/Silicon Valley region—will guide students in developing biblical discernment, theological integrity, and deeper engagement in the missio Dei.

 DMin Outcomes

-2. Evaluate cultural/societal need-meeting through the lens of theology and transformational practice.
+• Evaluate ministry effectiveness through the lens of theology, cultural relevance, and transformational practice.

 Schedule